Why should I donate blood?

 - children with severe anaemia often resulting from malaria or malnutrition;

-- many surgical and cancer patients.
+- many complex medical and surgical procedures and cancer patients.

 It is also needed for regular transfusions for people with conditions such as thalassaemia and sickle cell disease and is used to make products such as clotting factors for people with haemophilia.

 There is a constant need for regular blood supply because blood can be stored for only a limited time before use.
-Regular blood donations by a sufficient number of healthy people is needed to ensure that safe blood will be available whenever and wherever it is needed.
+Regular blood donations by a sufficient number of healthy people are needed to ensure that safe blood will be available whenever and wherever it is needed.

 Blood is the most precious gift that anyone can give to another person — the gift of life.
 A decision to donate your blood can save a life, or even several if your blood is separated into its components — red cells, platelets and plasma — which can be used individually for patients with specific conditions.